-The two most common types of injections given on the farm are subcutaneous (Sub-Q) or intramuscular (I.M.).
+There are two main types of injections - subcutaneous (Sub-Q) or intramuscular (I.M.).
 The subcutaneous injection is given just under the skin and the intramuscular injection is given within the muscle tissue.
-On an orange, the peel is comparable to the skin on an animal, the orange sections are comparable to the muscles and the area in between these two is comparable to the subcutaneous space.
+On your orange, the peel is comparable to the skin on an animal, the orange sections are comparable to the muscles and the area in between these two is the comparable to the subcutaneous space.